pisceanfoot/DataStaxDay/README.md

 #### Let's play with consistency!

-Consistency in Cassandra refers to the number of acknowledgements replica nodes need to send to the coordinator for an operation to be successful while also providing good data (avoiding dirty reads).
+Consistency in Cassandra refers to the number of acknowledgements that replica nodes need to send to the coordinator for an operation to be considered successful whilst also providing good data (avoiding dirty reads).

 We recommend a ** default replication factor of 3 and consistency level of LOCAL_QUORUM as a starting point**.
 You will almost always get the performance you need with these default settings.